Top 15 Best Quarterbacks of All Time

 4. Johnny Unitas

 Johnny Unitas is an NFL icon credited for helping popularize American Football.
-He started his career with the Baltimore Colts in 1956, where he stayed until 1973, joining the San Diego Chargers for one season.
-He made it to one Super Bowl in 1971, where the Colts beat the Cowboys 16-13, the first Super Bowl after the AFL-NFL merger.
+He started his career with the Baltimore Colts in 1956.
+Unitas stayed with the Colts until 1973, joining the San Diego Chargers for one season.
+He made it to one Super Bowl in 1971, where the Colts beat the Cowboys 16-13 in the first Super Bowl after the AFL-NFL merger.

-Unitas won the NFL Most Valuable Player three times, making ten Pro Bowl appearances.
-He was included in the NFL's 50th, 75th, and 100th Anniversary All-Time teams.
+Unitas won the NFL Most Valuable Player three times and made ten Pro Bowl appearances.
+They included him in the NFL’s 50th, 75th, and 100th Anniversary All-Time teams.
 Unitas also won the Bert Bell Award three times and the NFL Man of the Year 1970.
-While many of us never saw Unitas play live, he undoubtedly helped make football the sport it is today.
-In 1958, he played his part in “The Greatest Game Ever Played”.
-This sudden death overtime game was the first in NFL history and helped spark a surge in football fans throughout the 60s.
+While many of us never saw Unitas play, he undoubtedly helped make football the sport it is today.
+In 1958, he played a crucial part in “The Greatest Game Ever Played”.
+This sudden-death overtime game was the first in NFL history and helped spark a surge in football fans throughout the 60s.

 • Passer Rating: 78.2